Sentry, Seer, and React Native Logging as an Operating-System Lesson

 The operating lesson

-Better logging is useful only when it changes the workflow around detection, ownership, escalation, and repair.
-AI features like Seer can summarize or suggest, but the management question remains: who owns the incident and what decision changes?
+Better logging helps only when it changes the workflow around detection, ownership, escalation, and repair.
+AI features like Seer can summarize or suggest, but the management question remains: who owns the incident, what evidence did they receive, and what decision changed?

 Where teams get stuck